Sex and Seniors: The 70-Year Itch

 A clear majority of men and women age 45 and up say a satisfying sexual relationship is important to the quality of life, according to a survey by the AARP (the organization formerly known as the American Association of Retired Persons).
-Among 45- to 59-year-olds with sexual partners, some 56 percent said they had sexual intercourse once a week or more.
-Among 60- to 70-year-olds with partners, 46 percent of men and 38 percent of women have sex at least once a week, as did 34 percent of those 70 or older.
+Nearly two-thirds said they were interested in sex, and more than 40% of Americans 65 to 80 are sexually active, according to a 2018 survey.

 Similar findings emerged in a survey conducted by the National Council on the Aging (NCOA).
 The study found that nearly half of all Americans age 60 or over have sex at least once a month and that nearly half also wanted to have sex more frequently.
 Another finding: people find their mates more physically attractive over time.

-Her 75-year-old husband agrees, and dislikes the patronizing attitude many people display toward older people who are intimate.
+Her husband agreed, and dislikes the patronizing attitude many people display toward older people who are intimate.
 "Whenever people ask us how long we've been married, we say 'two years,' and they say, 'Oh, that's so cute.'
 We're 'cute?!'
 What does that mean?"

-Cornelia Spindel agrees.
+Cornelia Spindel agreed.
 "I don't know anything about being cute.
 Our love life is very warm.
 And very satisfying."

 New treatments for sexual problems